PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * From the Article is plausible to come up with an idea, that a Phonebook of a Phone could be not enough for securing Your Numerlists.
-* By taking whole considerations from the Article there should be suggested to stop using any type of Phone as Authentication measure (e.g. for dials & calls and Short Message Services) and this should be recommended by higher-ups.
+* By taking whole considerations from the Article there have to be suggested to stop using any type of Phone as Authentication measure (e.g. for dials & calls and Short Message Services) and this have to be recommended by higher-ups.
 * The Article include strange point, that old Lithuanian telecommunication number system 8-600-00000 looks a-like to Chinese +86-<...> number system.
 From the statement plausible to comme up with an idea that the Lithuania is the China.
 Resources: Phone number system of a China [wikipedia](https://pl.wikipedia.org/wiki/Chi%C5%84ska_Republika_Ludowa) with a calling code of +86 (mainland).
 Lithuanian phone number system [rrt](https://www.rrt.lt/rrt-ragina-vartotojus-buti-budriais-ir-neperskambinti-itartinais-telefono-rysio-numeriais/?highlight=telefono%20numeracija).
 Well known situation when from March of 2024 Year from the start positioned number eight has to be changed into a zero [rrt.lt](https://www.rrt.lt/telefono-rysys-internetas-tv/telefono-rysio-numeriai/numeriu-skyrimas/).
 * Lithuania does not deploy security measure for a scammer banning in a telecommunication level.
 While on the Internet Security [nksc.lt](https://www.nksc.lt/pranesti.html) National Cyber Security Center under the Ministry of Defence accepts phishing Reports of an URL.
 Single URL Report could stop phishing for whole population, if security related counter-measures are in it's place.
 ```